Los Angeles city official resigns amid furor over racist comments | Politics

 Los Angeles city official resigns amid furor over racist comments

-She stepped down as president of the council on Monday.
-"It is with a broken heart that I resign my seat for Council District 6, the community I grew up in and my home," Martinez said in a statement.
-Two other Democratic city council members present during the meeting with Martinez have resisted calls to resign their seats.
+Democrat Nury Martinez, who had represented Los Angeles' sixth district since 2013, was urged to step down by fellow members of the city council, state and local political leaders and even U.S. President Joe Biden.
+Martinez, 49, gave up her post as president of the council on Monday.

-A Los Angeles city councilwoman resigned her seat on Wednesday, days after she stepped down as president of the body as pressure mounted after an audio recording of her making racist comments was made public.
-Democrat Nury Martinez, who represented Los Angeles' sixth district, faced calls to resign from local officials and U.S. President Joe Biden.
-She stepped down as president of the council on Monday.
+A Los Angeles city councilwoman at the center of a scandal over racist comments exposed in a recorded phone call resigned on Wednesday in the face of a fierce citywide outcry.
+Democrat Nury Martinez, who had represented Los Angeles' sixth district since 2013, was urged to step down by fellow members of the city council, state and local political leaders and even U.S. President Joe Biden.

-"It is with a broken heart that I resign my seat for Council District 6, the community I grew up in and my home," Martinez said in a statement.
-Two other Democratic city council members present during the meeting with Martinez have resisted calls to resign their seats.
-Council members Kevin de León and Gil Cedillo have issued apologies for taking part in the inflammatory conversation.
+Martinez, 49, gave up her post as president of the council on Monday.
+On Tuesday said she would take a leave of absence before ultimately announced in a written statement on Wednesday afternoon that she would quit.
+"It is with a broken heart that I resign my seat for Council District 6, the community I grew up in and my home," Martinez said in the lengthy statement, which did not directly reference the taped phone call.

+Two other Democratic city council members, Kevin de Leon and Gil Cedillo, who were part of the recorded discussion, have defied calls to resign.
+Both men have issued apologies but left a council meeting on Tuesday after raucous protesters disrupted the proceedings.
+The phone call, which included a local labor leader, took place in October 2021 and centered on the council members' resentment about a proposed redistricting.
+It came to light only this week, ahead of a city election in November, after it was posted on a Reddit message board and reported by the Los Angeles Times.

-A fourth person heard on the leaked tape, local labor leader Ron Herrera, has resigned from his position as president of the Los Angeles County Federation of Labor.
-"This is the right move," California Governor Gavin Newsom said in a written statement.
+The labor leader, Ron Herrera, has resigned this week from his position as president of the Los Angeles County Federation of Labor.
+"This is the right move," California Governor Gavin Newsom said in a written statement on Martinez' resignation.
 "Again, these comments have no place in our state, or in our politics, and we must all model better behavior to live the values that so many of us fight every day to protect."

 Martinez also disparaged Mexicans from Oaxaca and voiced her displeasure with Los Angeles County District Attorney George Gascón, saying "he's with the Blacks."